List of M jak miłość characters: Zduński family

-Piotr Zduński is a son of Krzysztof Zduński and his wife, Maria Zduńska.
-He was born in February 1984.
-Piotr was a student of secondary school in Gródek where he met Kinga Filarska.
-They started a relationship, but her parents were opposed to Piotr.
-In early 2002 Kinga's parents forbid her meeting Piotr and moved her to another school.
-For a few months, Kinga and Piotr were seeing each other secretly.
-In October 2002 Kinga was injured in a car accident and lost her vision.
-Piotr took care of her and, in February 2003, after another operation, she regained her vision.
-On 11 March 2003 Piotr and Kinga decided to get married and engaged on 23 April 2003.
-On 13 May 2003 they married in a secret civil ceremony in Gródek, with Paweł Zduński and Anna Waszkiewicz as their witnesses.
-After their parents learnt about the wedding, they decided that Kinga and Piotr will live at Filarski's house and it generated a lot of conflicts between Piotr, Kinga and their in-laws.
-After passing a matura exam, Piotr and his wife moved to Warsaw, where Kinga bought a flat - she got money from her mother.
-Piotr was not accepted into a college.
-Kinga wanted him to borrow money from her parents to study in a paid studies.
-He and Kinga moved into a flat with their new friends: Kamil Gryc and Magdalena Marszałek.
-In October 2004 Piotr started work as a recorder in a court in Warsaw.
+Piotr Zduński (born 18 February 1984, Marcin Mroczek) is a son of Krzysztof Zduński and his wife, Maria Mostowiak.
+He is married to Kinga Filarska (2003-) and has four children: Magdalena Zduńska (born 2008), Mikołaj Zduński (born 2014), Emilia Zduńska (born 2019) and Zuzanna Zduńska (born 2019).
+He is a lawyer and workes in a law firm in Warsaw, co-owned by his former uncle, Andrzej Budzyński.
+Piotr met his future wife, Kinga, in a secondary school in Gródek but he was not accepted by her parents.
+They decided to marry in a secret civil ceremony in 2003.
+In 2008 Kinga and Piotr won a big prize at a lottery and bought a house at Deszczowa Street in Warsaw.
+In 2023 Piotr suffered from a heart attack, at a young age, like his father.
+Since 2003, he lives in Warsaw with his wife and children.

 Magdalena Zduńska (born 15 November 2008 in Warsaw) is a daughter of Piotr Zduński and his wife, Kinga Filarska.
 She was christened on 15 November 2009 in Warsaw and her godparents are Paweł Zduński (her paternal uncle) and Magdalena Marszałek (her mother's friend and later stepsister).

 Mikołaj Zduński (born 6 May 2014 in Warsaw) is a son of Piotr Zduński and his wife, Kinga Filarska.
 He was christened on 8 September 2014 in Warsaw and his godparents are Ireneusz Podleśny and Mirosława Kwiatkowska (his parents' friends).

 Emilia Zduńska (born 25 February 2019 in Warsaw) is a daughter of Piotr Zduński and his wife, Kinga Filarska.
 She was christened on 12 March 2019 in Warsaw and her godparents are Andrzej Budzyński (her father's former uncle) and Anna Waszkiewicz (her parents' friend).

 Zuzanna Zduńska (born 25 February 2019 in Warsaw) is a daughter of Piotr Zduński and his wife, Kinga Filarska.
 She was christened on 12 March 2019 in Warsaw and her godparents are Andrzej Budzyński (her father's former uncle) and Anna Waszkiewicz (her parents' friend).